waiter-palypoo/tp/docs/DeveloperGuide.md

 ## Instructions for Manual Testing
 ### Launch
 1. Download the JAR file and move it into an empty folder.
-2. On a command line application, change the current working directory to the same folder as the JAR file and run the app using:
+2. On a command line application, change the current working directory to the same folder as the JAR file and run the app using:\
    `java -jar tp.jar`
 3. Expected: The app's welcome message is printed onto the terminal along with list of all commands.

 ### Add
 #### Add past expense
-1. Prerequisites
+1. Prerequisites:
    - Ensure that a valid date is entered
    - Date is entered in the format: yyyymmdd
    - Ensure all fields are entered